Overview

 Management Agreement (“IMA”) or Subadvisory Agreement between Belle Haven and the client, or

-the client’s primary investment advisor or wrap fee program sponsor.
+the client’s primary investment adviser or wrap fee program sponsor.
 The client’s custodian will

 deliver to the client at least quarterly a statement of the amounts disbursed from the account,